 The Senate of the State of Rhode Island has introduced a resolution honoring Martha Ball for her 50 years of dedicated service to the Town of New Shoreham.
-The resolution recognizes her extensive involvement in local governance, which began in the late 1970s, including significant roles such as Town Treasurer, a member of the Town Council for 21 years, and First Warden.
-Additionally, she has served on various boards and committees, including the Zoning Board, Historic District Commission, and the Tourism Council, demonstrating her commitment to the community through diverse public service positions.
+Her involvement in local governance began in the late 1970s, during which she held significant roles including Town Treasurer, a member of the Town Council for 21 years, and First Warden.
+Additionally, she has served on various boards and committees, such as the Zoning Board, Historic District Commission, and the Tourism Council, demonstrating her commitment to the community through diverse public service positions.

 Introduced By: Senator Alana DiMario